hionwi/aria2-BitTorrent-gui/README.md

-# A pythonproject Flet app
+# aria2 BitTorrent gui Flet app

-An example of a minimal Flet app.

 To run the app: